Robert Jungk

-Robert Jungk ([jʊŋk]; born Robert Baum, also known as Robert Baum-Jungk; 11 May 1913 – 14 July 1994) was an Austrian writer, journalist, historian and peace campaigner who wrote mostly on issues relating to nuclear weapons.
+Robert Jungk ([jʊŋk]; born Robert Baum, also known as Robert Baum-Jungk; 11 May 1913 – 14 July 1994) was an Austrian writer, journalist, historian and peace campaigner.
+He wrote mostly on matters relating to nuclear weapons.

 Life

 Jungk was born into a Jewish family in Berlin.
-His father, known as Max Jungk, was born David Baum (1872, Miskovice – 1937, Prague).
-When Adolf Hitler came to power, Jungk was arrested and released, moved to Paris, then back to Nazi Germany to work in a subversive press service.
-These activities forced him to move through various cities, such as Prague, Paris, and Zurich, during World War II.
-He continued journalism after the war.
+His father, known as Max Jungk, was born David Baum in Bohemia.

+When Adolf Hitler came to power, Robert Jungk was arrested and released, moved to Paris, then back to Nazi Germany to work in a subversive press service.
+These activities forced him during World War II to move through various cities including Prague, Paris, and Zürich.
+After the war, he continued working as a journalist.